Deep Learning and AI

 1. Feed-Forward Neural Network

+A neural network essentially consists of an input layer, multiple hidden layers and an output layer.
+FNNs do not have any feedback connections, thus no loops or connections are present that allow information to be fed back into previous layers.
 This is the most basic type of neural network that came about in large part to technological advancements which allowed us to add many more hidden layers without worrying too much about computational time.
 It also became popular thanks to the discovery of the backpropagation algorithm by Geoff Hinton in 1990.

 2-SPC-Blog-6-neural-network-you-need-to-know.png

 Feed-forward neural networks are generally suited for supervised learning where the network is presented with input-output pairs with numerical data, and the weights of the connections are adjusted iteratively to minimize the difference between the predicted output and the actual output.
-These networks are commonly used for tasks like classification and regression.

-2. Convolutional Neural Networks (CNN)
+1. Convolutional Neural Networks (CNN)

 A Convolutional Neural Network (CNN) is a type of artificial neural network designed for processing structured grid data, such as images.
 CNNs are particularly effective in computer vision tasks, where the goal is to recognize patterns and extract features from visual data.